As an East Coaster who had never visited the West Coast until recently, I just didn’t know what I was missing out on.

 Make your way down towards Mount Hood and stop at Trillium Lake.

-This is perhaps the prettiest lake I saw on my West Coast road trip!
+This is perhaps the prettiest lake I saw on my Seattle to San Francisco road trip!
 And it’s all because Mount Hood finally decided to show its face.
 Usually, he likes to hide behind the clouds and be all mysterious.
 But today, he was out to play—finally!

-There are easy trails around the lake or you can simply bring a picnic and sit at the lake’s edge and just enjoy the view.
+There’s an easy trail around the lake, or you can bring a picnic, sit at the lake’s edge, and just enjoy the view.

-Another great lake to see Mount Hood is at Lost Lake.
+Another great lake to see near Mount Hood is Lost Lake, with some great trails all around it and a beautiful campground.

 Santiam Pass on the Way to Bend

-Speaking of mystic mountains who want to hide behind clouds…
+Speaking of mysterious mountains who want to hide behind clouds…

 The next mountain we came across riding south was Mount Jefferson.
 We saw him ALL DAY.
 He was in plain sight around every bend.